wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 1. Create a new SQL script by selecting **Develop** from the left menu, then in the **Develop** blade, expanding the **+** button and selecting **SQL script**.

 2. Copy and paste the following query into the query window.
-Then, step through each statement by highlighting it in the query window, and selecting **Run** from the query window toolbar menu.
+Then, step through each statement group by highlighting all queries between each comment block in the query window, and selecting **Run** from the query window toolbar menu.
 The query is documented inline.

     ```sql
     /* Row level Security (RLS) in Azure Synapse enables us to use group membership to control access to rows in a table.